MEEPproject/fpga_shell/README.md

 Then you can use the following command to load the bistream

     /home/tools/fpga-tools/fpga/load-bitstream.sh qdma <your_bistream.bit>

+2. ONIC drivers

+The actual CI is using the onic drivers.
+Please follow the instruction in the [readme](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga-tools/-/blob/main/README.md) file.

 > Be careful with the FPGA board you have used to generate the bistream, and the board you are using to load the bistream.
 It needs to be the same type.